GospelSounders/adventhymnals.old/tools/files/lyrics/created/CH/07.501-600/03.521-530/09.I-Will-Sing-of-Jesus'-Love/docs.md

 title: 529.
 I Will Sing of Jesus' Love
 metadata:
     description:
-    keywords: Church Hymnal, I Will Sing of Jesus' Love, I will sing of Jesus&#039; love , I will sing of Jesus' love
+    keywords: Church Hymnal, I Will Sing of Jesus' Love, I will sing of Jesus' love , I will sing of Jesus' love
     author: Brian Onang'o
 ---